-HPCA t-shirts and other specifically Christian t-shirts (HPCA Team and Camp, See You at the Pole, Bel Canto, Merriwood Christian Camp, HPCA Field Day, etc) may be worn on Fridays.
+HPCA t-shirts and other specifically Christian t-shirts (HPCA Team and Camp, Bel Canto, Christian Camps, HPCA Field Day, etc) may be worn on Fridays.
 Business t-shirts that have verses/biblical slogans on them are allowed.
 (No music or band t-shirts of any style music.)
 Bottoms must still be an HPCA uniform item.